 The fourth Service to Stewardship farming workshop was held at the Virginia Horse Center in Lexington, VA April 7-8, 2017.

 Read about the workshop in USDA's Rural Cooperatives magazine.

-The Livestock Conservancy is proud to announce the roll out of our weekly podcast series Heritage Breeds.
 Each episode showcases historic animals, their breeders, and people working to save them from extinction.

 1. What is The Livestock Conservancy's Mission?

 "To protect endangered livestock and poultry breeds from extinction"

 2. How many breeds do you work with?

 Currently, The Livestock Conservancy works to protect over 150 individual breeds from 11 different species.
 See our Conservation Priority List here.